totalspectrum/spin2cpp/README.md

   Spin executable header so the resulting output is executable.

 --elf
-  Run the compiler and output a linked executable ELF file.
+  Run PropGCC and output a linked executable ELF file.
 Note that this option imples --main.
 Also note that after --elf you may specify options to be passed to PropGCC, such as -Os or -mxmmc.